Author: Jarle Elshaug

 - Runs anywhere having a reverse proxy as the only external dependency

-- Misc. options for Authentication (AuthN), Authorization (AuthZ), Two Factor (2FA) and Geolocation
+- Misc. options for Authentication (AuthN), Authorization (AuthZ), Multi Factor (MFA) and Geolocation

 - Both external (federated) and internal authentication options

-- Two Factor supporting both OTP and U2F (FIDO2/WebAuthn)
+- Multi Factor supporting OTP and U2F (FIDO2/WebAuthn) in both password-less and username-less mode

-- Intergrates with SCIM Gateway for customized AuthN/AuthZ logic including Just-in-Time Provisioning (JIT)
+- Integrates with SCIM Gateway for customized AuthN/AuthZ logic including Just-in-Time Provisioning (JIT)

 - Misc. attack preventions e.g. brute-force and man-in-the-middle